fr33d-/udacityFrontenddevProject2/README.md

 # Udacity frontend developer project nr.
 2

 Its a simple memory game.

-Works best in Google Chrome.
+The animations work best in Google Chrome.

-To run a developer server please:
+Flip the cards and hope for the best, its like every memory game you've seen.
+A indicator tells you how many items you found, how good you are and how much time you spend with the game.
+If you like it, tell others about it.

+You can run it from the index.html or as a developer runt the development server:
 1: run 'npm install'
 2: start the liveserver with 'gulp'